-Cash cycle days for the first quarter of 2016 of 47 days were flat compared to the first quarter of 2015.
-The 4-day increase in days in inventory was offset by a 2-day decrease in days in A/R and a 2-day increase in days in A/P. Compared to the same period in 2015, the increase in inventory days was primarily driven by higher inventory levels at the end of the first quarter of 2016, required primarily to support new customer programs, as well as customer demand changes late in the quarter.
+Cash cycle days for the second quarter of 2016 of 47 days increased 5 days compared to the second quarter of 2015, primarily due to a 5-day increase in days in inventory.
+Compared to the same period in 2015, the increase in inventory days was primarily driven by higher inventory levels at the end of the second quarter of 2016, required primarily to support new customer programs, as well as customer demand changes late in the quarter.